SaschaWillems/Vulkan/README.md

 ## [Offscreen rendering](offscreen/)
 <img src="./screenshots/basic_offscreen.jpg" height="96px" align="right">

-Uses a separate framebuffer (that is not part of the swap chain) and a texture target for offscreen rendering.
-The texture is then used as a mirror.
+Shows how to do basic offscreen rendering.
+Uses a separate framebuffer with color and depth attachments (that is not part of the swap chain) to render the mirrored scene off screen in the first pass.

+The second pass then samples from the color attachment of that framebuffer for rendering a mirror surface.
 <br><br>

 ## [Radial blur](radialblur/)
 <img src="./screenshots/radial_blur.png" height="96px" align="right">

 Demonstrates basic usage of fullscreen shader effects.
-The scene is rendered offscreen first, gets blitted to a texture target and for the final draw this texture is blended on top of the 3D scene with a radial blur shader applied.
+The scene is rendered into a low resolution offscreen framebuffer first.

+After rendering the object the second pass then blends a full screen quad on top of the scene, sampling from the color attachment of the offscreen framebuffer ti implement a radial blur.
 <br><br>

 ## [Bloom](bloom/)